-In early 1986, record producer Steve Rowland was introduced to a bubbly East Londoner with a great voice, an infectious personality, and big dreams of becoming a 'pop star'.
-After a difficult time personally, Mel was taking control of her life and embarking upon a quest to make her dreams a reality, and Steve played a integral role in both Mel and her sister Kim's imminent success.
-Here Steve recalls the timeline from his first meeting with Mel to negotiating a deal for the sisters with Supreme Records, and he shares his memories of two "wonderful girls" who he would have done anything for.
+In early 1986, the ASCAP award winning record producer Steve Rowland was introduced to a bubbly East Londoner with a great voice, an infectious personality, and big dreams of becoming a 'pop star'.
+After a difficult time personally, Mel was taking control of her life and embarking upon a quest to make those dreams a reality - and Steve played a integral role in both she and her sister Kim's imminent success as a duo.
+Here, Steve vividly recalls the timeline... from his first meeting with Mel to negotiating a deal for the sisters with Supreme Records... and he shares his memories of two "wonderful girls" who he would have done anything for.

 Hi Steve, thank you so much for agreeing to chat with us.